 6 Year Old Constantly Making Annoying Mouth Noises

 I seem to recall reading here that one of your sons had issues with “mouth noises”?
 My 6 year old started with this over the summer and it’s nearly non-stop now.
 It’s repetitive, really annoying as you can imagine, and (I think) disruptive and disrespectful (though I know he doesn’t mean it to be!)
 I wonder what to do about it – if anything.
 Should I just ignore it and hope it goes away?

 One of the thoughts I had was not just the ‘annoyance’ around this but obviously what point does it serve.
 Is it, as they say in the therapy world, “stimming”?
 Is it a nervous habit, is it helpful/harmful, should a professional be consulted, etc…?

 Wondering if you or your readers have any thoughts or similar experiences with a child constantly making noises?

 Ideas to help deal with mouth noises:

 Readers – if you have experience or helpful ideas, please leave your comment for our community!

-This has been happening around my house as well and as being bothered by noise is one of my own anger triggers, I am hopeful we will get some more ideas from readers.
+Annoying moth noises have been happening around my house as well, and as being bothered by noise is one of my own anger triggers, I am hopeful we will get some more ideas from readers.
+This post contains affiliate links to useful products.
 Here are a few things I’ve found helpful:

 - It’s no secret to my son that these noises get irritating to us, and he doesn’t want to make them at school so we practice taking a deep breath when he’s wanting to make the noises to try and stop the urge.
 This is only marginally successful, but a helpful response for anyone to learn when they want to stop a habit, so I figure it won’t hurt at least.